Knoz9/Web-InteractiveWebsite/README.md

 - **Domain Management**: I handled domain management, ensuring smooth connection to the website.

+- **SSL Certificates**: I ensured that the website uses SSL Certificates so the connection is secure.

 - **Hosting**: The site is hosted on Netlify, ensuring reliable and efficient performance.

 - **Encryption**: The site is fully encrypted, even the frontend is encrypted to avoid tampering.